microsoft/msquic/docs/TSG.md

 <repro the issue as short as possible>
 netsh trace stop
 ```
 In the converted text file, if you see this event, URO is working.
-The below event indicates UDP layer saw a UDP packet coelesced from 5 UDP packets each with 1000 byte payload.
+The below event indicates UDP layer saw a UDP packet coalesced from 5 UDP packets each with 1000 byte payload.
 ```
 [6]0000.0000::2022/03/23-20:27:14.275850900 [Microsoft-Windows-TCPIP]UDP: endpoint 0xFFFFA4033FC652C0: URO SCU received.
 SegCount = 5, SegSize = 1000, DataLength = 5000.
 ```